-As in DEMOSM1, this self-organizing map will learn to represent different regions of the input space where input vectors occur.
+As in one-dimensional problems, this self-organizing map will learn to represent different regions of the input space where input vectors occur.
 In this example, however, the neurons will arrange themselves in a two-dimensional grid, rather than a line.

-We would like to classify 1000 two-element vectors occurring in a rectangular shaped vector space.
+We would like to classify 1000 two-element vectors in a rectangle.

 X = rands(2,1000); plot(X(1,:),X(2,:),'+r')

 The network is configured to match the dimensions of the inputs.
 This step is required here because we will plot the initial weights.
-Normally configuration is performed automatically by TRAIN.
+Normally configuration is performed automatically when training.

 net = selforgmap([5 6]); net = configure(net,X);

-We can visualize the network we have just created with PLOTSOMPOS.
+We can visualize the network we have just created by using

 Now we train the map on the 1000 vectors for 1 epoch and replot the network weights.